RobbeDelporte/BinPacker2D/ThingsToDo.md

     In the fill rate regime

-- Fix dimension dependance in score function
+- ~~Fix dimension dependance in score function~~

     Is only nececerry with non-overlapping open-spaces I think

     Right now score function is calcultated independently for width and height and then multiplied.
 This is correct when both dimensions are small enough, but could lead to inefficiencies when one or both dimensions are big enough to introduce wasted space

-    Actually probably only one edge case where this dependance occurs, and only in non-overlapping open-spaces
+    Actually probably only one edge case where this dependance occurs, and only in non-overlapping open-spaces -> ignored

 - ~~Fix min dimension calculation~~